 - around tight market sectors - manufacturers or accountants, and so on?

-One way of deciding on the right markets to pursue is to think about your company and your business.
+One way of deciding on the right markets to pursue is to think about your business and its employees.

 - Do you have particular areas of expertise?
 For example, do you have a lot of experience in particular markets, such as working with lawyers?